victorbrca/blog_hugo/content/post/automating-os-updates-on-lxd-instances-with-ansible.md

 Keeping your LXD containers and VMs up to date can be a bit of a hassle — especially when you’re managing different distributions or even Windows instances.
 That’s why I built **[lxd-os-update](https://github.com/victorbrca/lxd-os-update/)**, an Ansible project designed to automate the process of running OS updates across all your LXD environments.

-It’s a simple yet powerful playbook that takes care of the entire cycle for you:
+It’s a simple yet powerful role that takes care of the entire cycle for you:

 * Starts stopped and frozen instances (configurable)
 * Runs OS updates for both **APT** and **YUM**-based Linux distros